-In adding a plug-in language to Sibelius we were trying to address several different issues:
+Providing a plug-in language for Sibelius addresses several different issues:

-- Music notation is complex and infinitely extensible, so some users will sometimes want to add to a music notation program to make it cope with these new extensions. - It is useful to allow frequently repeated operations (e.g. opening a MIDI file and saving it as a score) to be automated, using a system of scripts or macros. - Certain more complex techniques used in composing or arranging music can be partly automated, but there are too many to include as standard features in Sibelius.
+- Music notation is complex and infinitely extensible, so some users will sometimes want to add to a music notation program to expand its possibilities with these new extensions. - It is useful to allow frequently repeated operations (for example, opening a MIDI file and saving it as a score) to be automated, using a system of scripts or macros.

+Certain more complex techniques used in composing or arranging music can be partly automated, but there are too many to include as standard features in Sibelius.